Elvis-12/oracle-sql-tests/README.md

-# Flight and Passenger Management System
+s# Flight and Passenger Management System

 ## Problem Statement
 This database system is designed to manage passengers, flights, tickets, and airports.
 The system allows for the registration of passengers, the scheduling of flights, and the issuance of tickets.
 Each ticket is associated with a specific flight and a specific passenger.